biicode/docs/c++/configuration_files/biicode-conf.rst

 Use ``[hooks]`` section to link to certain python scripts that will be executed, for example, before building your project.
 They can be used to download and install a package needed.

-This scripts must have ".py" extension and name must match:
+This scripts have ".py" extension and name matches:

 + ``bii*post_process*hook.py``: For scripts that will be launched before project building (*bii cpp:build* or *bii cpp:configure*)
 + ``bii*clean*hook.py``: For scripts that will be launched before a *bii clean* command.